Home » Blog

 • Stable heating

-• Durable – it is okay if you accidentally drop your hair straightener
+• Durable—it’s okay if you accidentally drop your hair straightener

 • Not corrosive

-• Heated more evenly because of faster thermal conductivity and more intense than Ceramic
+• Heats more evenly because of faster thermal conductivity and greater intensity than ceramic

-• Give hair the shiniest and most flat-look
+• Gives hair the shiniest and most flat look

 6 thoughts on “Titanium VS Ceramic: Which Type of Hair Straightener Should I Choose?”